LiliaFramework/Lilia/documentation/docs/hooks/database_persistence.md

 Fires when a key-value pair is stored in the server's data system.

+**When Called**

+This hook is triggered when:
+- A data key-value pair is set in the server data system
+- Server data is modified or updated
+- New data entries are created in the data system
+- Existing data values are changed

 **Parameters**

 * `key` (*string*): Data key that was set.